h3rb/ZeroTypes/README.md

 ZeroTypes Library for Visual C++
 ---------------

+Part of the Lost Astronaut Studios Game Creation Framework in use by http://lostastronaut.com

 __ZeroTypes Library__ is a personal helper library written for Visual C++ which performs rudimentary and important initialization of C-types (POD or plain-old data types) for Win32 and x64 systems.
+It has been in development since 2007.
+I wrote it to make my life easier.
+It has, and now for the first time in 2017 it can make /your/ life easier /too/ -- AS SEEN ON http://HANDMADE.NETWORK

 I've been adding things to this library since 2006, but some of the functions harken back to 1993 when I first started writing C code.
 All in one place.
 Very helpful for newcomers who want to start a big project in C++, or for old-timers who want to have a nicer day of C++ coding.